UAlbertaALTLab/morphodict/docker/README.md

 It’s off in its own little world because it requires sudo access to run, and it creates the users and directories that would normally have a checkout containing the setup code.

-When getting started, you can copy just this file plus `vars.yml` into any directory, and you’ll be able to run it from there.
+When getting started, from your local machine’s `docker/plays` folder, copy `initial-setup.yml` and `vars.yml` to anywhere on the production machine, and you’ll be able to run then from there.

-To install ansible, run this, **as your login user, not as root**:
+To install ansible on the production host, run this, **as your login user, not as root**:

     pip3 install --user ansible